A la recherche de la Nouvelle Politique de Cohésion Européenne

 Maximising the Use of AI for EU and public funds (new session)

-A Hands-on Workshop on Implementing AI Solutions for Enhanced Fund Management and Control 2-day face-to-face Seminar 4-5 April 2025 in Milan After the success of our first Session organised in 2024 and based on the most recent use of AI tools for public funds management, this Second Session will be the occasion to deepen the testing and experimenting the AI options and success conditions by : Exploring possibilities to use Artificial Intelligence for the Management and Control of Public funds as well as EU funds Testing concrete applications including the pros and the cons and success conditions Focusing on the
+A Hands-on Workshop on Implementing AI Solutions for Enhanced Fund Management and Control 2-day face-to-face Seminar 3-4 April 2025 in Milan After the success of our first Session organised in 2024 and based on the most recent use of AI tools for public funds management, this Second Session will be the occasion to deepen the testing and experimenting the AI options and success conditions by : Exploring possibilities to use Artificial Intelligence for the Management and Control of Public funds as well as EU funds Testing concrete AI and web applications including the pros and the cons and success conditions

 Read More